 1.1.
 Contracting Parties shall ensure that testing equipment used for carrying out technical inspections comply with the minimum technical requirements laid down in the Rules.This may include, where applicable, the use of mobile test units.

 1.2.
+Technical inspections shall be carried out by using appropriate test facility with adequate space for the evaluation of vehicles which meets the necessary health and safety requirements, a test lane of sufficient size for each test, a pit or lift and, a device to lift a vehicle on one of the axles, equipped with appropriate lighting and, where necessary, with aeration devices.

 1.3.
 Contracting Parties shall ensure that the testing centres or, if relevant, the competent authority maintain the testing facilities and equipment in accordance with the specifications provided by the manufacturers.

 1.4.
 Equipment used for measurements shall be periodically calibrated and verified in accordance with the specifications provided by the Contracting Party concerned or by the manufacturer of the equipment.